These are the faces of some of the US coronavirus victims - KEYT | KCOY

 “THIS is why we must #StayHome,” she said.
 “If you feel fine, that’s great.
 But please consider the possibility that you’re carrying the virus and don’t know it, and then you walk past the next Ron, my big brother, in public.”

-US Senator from Minnesota and former presidential candidate Amy Klobuchar said on Twitter her “heart goes out to my good friend Minnesota Lt.
+US Sen. Amy Klobuchar from Minnesota, a former presidential candidate, said on Twitter her “heart goes out to my good friend Minnesota Lt.
 Governor Peggy Flanagan and her family.
 The virus is affecting so many Americans and together we must work on getting the medical supplies and treatments to those who are sick.”

 Klobuchar’s husband has tested positive for the virus.